talkowski-lab/rCNV2/analysis/genes/README.md

 After all filtering, we retained 170,422 exons from 17,263 genes for these analyses.

-We conducted this procedure a total of three times per phenotype group & metacohort: once each for deletions, duplications, and all CNVs (deletions + duplications).
+We conducted this procedure a total of two times per phenotype group & metacohort: once each for deletions and duplications.

 The code to perform this step is contained in `count_cnvs_per_gene.py`.